huanyud/cca16/README.md

-For MSC2016 paper: "Fast Algorithms for UAV Tasking and Routing".
+Huanyu Ding and David A. Castañón, “Fast algorithms for UAV tasking and routing,” In Proc.
+IEEE Conference on Control Applications (CCA), Buenos Aires, Argentina, 2016.